BeardoMattix/Employee-Tracker/README.md

 ## Usage
 * Use this app to keep track of employees.
 * Use this app to understand query statements in MySQL.
-* Use this app to see how express and SQL work together.
+* Use this app to see how Node.js and SQL work together.

 ## Installation
 * Install Node.js